SERES Closes Acquisition of Commercial Automotive Assembly Plant in Indiana

 SERES is also committed to supporting the economies of the South Bend-Mishawaka region and state of Indiana, which includes a significant investment in key upgrades to the CAP, and establishing worker-training programs.
 Specific details of the planned upgrades, retooling and training programs will be announced in the upcoming months.

 "Today's announcement is a critical step toward a steady and growing workload at the Mishawaka commercial assembly plant.
 I am glad to see this transition is taking place on schedule, and I look forward to working with SERES to ensure the facility reopens as quickly as possible so employees can return to work," said Jackie Walorski, Indiana's Second District Representative.
 "This long-term investment in our community is a sure sign that the Hoosier workforce is second to none and northern Indiana will remain at the forefront of American manufacturing and innovation."

 This acquisition builds on SERES’ recent purchase of InEVit, an EV battery modularization startup headed by industry leader and Tesla Co-Founder, Martin Eberhard.

 Headquartered in Silicon Valley with facilities across the world, SERES is uniquely poised to deliver intelligent EVs to a broader market.
-We are the only pure EV provider to wholly control and operate production facilities in both the U.S. and China.
+We are an EV provider with production facilities in both the U.S. and China.
 Our R&D centers in the U.S., Germany, China, and Japan are focused on creating the next generation of EV technology.
 We plan to share these capabilities to help the entire industry thrive.
 More information about SERES is available at www.driveseres.com.